web-platform-dx/web-features/docs/README.md

 Feature authors should (in descending order of priority):

-- Prefer names to known to be in widespread use by web developers.
+- Prefer names known to be in widespread use by web developers.
   Favor describing things as they are most-widely known, even if it's not the most technically correct option.

   - 👍 Recommended: JavaScript